Smailya/Machine-Learning-python-/README.md

 Predictions are probabilistic and can vary slightly if the tree is re-trained.

 Decision trees are intuitive and easy to visualize, making them useful for explaining decisions.

+Hierarchical Clustering :

+numpy: Used for numerical operations and managing arrays.

+matplotlib: For plotting scatter plots and dendrograms.

+scipy.cluster.hierarchy: Provides linkage to perform hierarchical clustering and dendrogram to visualize the cluster hierarchy.

+scikit-learn: Provides AgglomerativeClustering for an easy-to-use hierarchical clustering implementation.

+Install missing packages via: pip install numpy matplotlib scipy scikit-learn

+What is Hierarchical Clustering?
+Hierarchical clustering is an unsupervised learning technique used to group similar data points into clusters without needing labeled data or a target variable.

+It builds a hierarchy (tree) of clusters, represented visually as a dendrogram.

+The most common approach is Agglomerative Clustering (bottom-up):

+Start with each data point as its own cluster.

+Iteratively merge the two closest clusters based on a distance metric (e.g., Euclidean distance).

+Continue merging until all points form a single cluster or until a desired number of clusters is reached.

+The Ward linkage method is used here, which merges clusters to minimize the variance within clusters, producing compact clusters.

+How the Code Works
+Data Preparation: Creates a small dataset of 10 points in 2D space.

+Visualization: Plots the raw data points to understand their distribution.

+Linkage Calculation: Uses SciPy’s linkage function to compute hierarchical clustering based on Ward linkage and Euclidean distance.

+Dendrogram Plot: Visualizes the clustering hierarchy, showing how clusters merge at different distances.

+Clustering with scikit-learn: Uses AgglomerativeClustering to assign each data point to one of two clusters.

+Cluster Visualization: Colors points by their cluster assignment to show the grouping.